satshas/satshakit/README.md

 <img src="media/satshakit_laser/satshakit_laser_programming_FTDI.jpg" width="60%">

-Remember that  if don't have an FTDI cable you always need a programmer, and to select **File->Upload using a programmer** to upload the code to satshakit.
+Remember that if you don't have an FTDI cable you always need a programmer, and to select **File->Upload using a programmer** to upload the code to satshakit.

 To use a satshakit like an Arduino, here is the Arduino pinout on satshakit cnc, satshakit laser and satshakit multicore: